 Affectionately known as “Mr. Phi Psi”, Ralph D. “Dud” Daniel Arizona ’47, served the Fraternity between 1948 and 1979 in many capacities, including Executive Director and President of the Foundation before earning the title Executive Director Emeritus.
 The award honors the over 63 years of service and dedication Dud provided not only to Phi Kappa Psi but the Interfraternal community as well.

 Ernest H. Garbe Award

-The Ernest H. Garbe Awards were created to honor Ernie Garbe Columbia ’40.
+The Ernest H. Garbe Award was created to honor Ernie Garbe Columbia ’40.
 The $2,500 award recognizes a graduate or undergraduate student majoring in journalism or communications (including advertising and broadcasting).
 A cumulative GPA of 2.75 (on a 4.0 scale) or higher is required.
 Brother Garbe was a founder of the New York City Alumni Association.

 Schroeder Family Finance Award

 The Schroeder Family Finance Award is named in honor of Michael Schroeder Minnesota ’80 and his son John B. Schroeder Kentucky ’12 and awards a $1,000 educational scholarship annually to a graduate or undergraduate Phi Psi preparing for a career in investment banking, sales and trading, asset management or a related field.
 Financial need, fraternity and community involvement and a cumulative GPA of 2.5 or higher (on a 4.0 scale) are also considerations for the award.